 Vancouver Island is a 1.5 hour ferry ride away from the mainland.
 Not very far away but we imagined it would be totally different from southern British Columbia, which is densely populated and very different from central BC.
 But no, the area around Victoria is just as populated and traffic just as heavy.

-Victoria itself is also much bigger than we thought (looks like we didn’t study well our guide book), it’s a pleasant city but I have to say I didn’t like it as much as Vancouver.
-We didn’t do much in terms of sightseeing; since I took a pill against motion sickness (although there was no need – the ferry ride was very smooth), I was completely useless for the rest of the day.
+Victoria itself is also much bigger than we thought (looks like we didn’t study well our guide book).
+It’s a pleasant city but I have to say I didn’t like it as much as Vancouver.
+We didn’t do much in terms of sightseeing; since I took something against motion sickness for the ferry ride (although there was no need since the ride was very smooth), I was completely useless for the rest of the day.

 Goldstream Provincial Park

-From Victoria we first went to Goldstream Provincial Park, not to see the Niagara Falls (no kidding, there’s a waterfall called Niagara in the park and it’s almost as high as its famous namesake), but to walk on the (almost equally famous, if you’re an Instagrammer) railway trestle.
+From Victoria we first went to Goldstream Provincial Park, not to see the Niagara Falls (no kidding, there’s a waterfall called Niagara in the park and it’s almost as high as its famous namesake), but to walk on the (almost equally famous) railway trestle.
 Apparently, the railway is still in use and there are trains several times a day.
-However, no one seems to care, there’s no sign and people walk (or try to – it’s not a walk for people suffering from vertigo) back and forth over the bridge.
-It’s awesome, you’re so high over the creek below and on both sides of the bridge the railway disappears into thick forest.
+However, no one seems to care, there’s no sign and people walk back and forth over the bridge.
+But beware, it’s not a walk for people suffering from vertigo!
+For everyone else, it’s awesome, you’re so high over the creek below and on both sides of the bridge the railway disappears into thick forest.

 Once you leave the area around Victoria and head northwest toward Port Renfrew, there’s almost no traffic anymore.
 The beaches, like French Beach, are gorgeous.
-You can wander along the shore, look for beautiful pebbles and shells, and relax on huge driftwood logs, soaking up the spring sun, or go for a hike in Juan de Fuca Provincial Park, which protects a long stretch of coast line.
+You can wander along the shore, look for beautiful pebbles and shells, and relax on huge driftwood logs, soaking up the spring sun.
+Or you go for a hike in Juan de Fuca Provincial Park, which protects a long stretch of coast line.

 Ucluelet & Tofino

 Initially, we wanted to go all the way to the north of the island but, as it turned out, the island was a bit bigger than we thought.
 So we skipped the north (always leave something for the next visit) and headed west to Ucluelet and Tofino.
-Both towns are quite touristy but nevertheless very nice places (especially smaller Ucluelet) and, again, at this time of the year there weren’t many tourists there so we had no trouble finding accommodation.
+Both towns are quite touristy but nevertheless very nice places (especially smaller Ucluelet).
+Here too, there weren’t many tourists at this time of the year so we had no trouble finding accommodation.

 At the southern tip of Ucluelet peninsula the Wild Pacific Trail, a short but fantastic hiking trail, leads along the Pacific coast through coastal rainforest.
 It offers spectacular views of the rugged rocky coast and the waves crashing on the rocks.
 Even though the trail is less than five kilometers long, the first time it took us over two hours to complete it.
 We got so engrossed with the amazing views from the various view points and the crabs and shells and the sea anemones among the rocks down at the beach.